Published: August 05, 2022 • Updated: September 30, 2022 • 6 min read

 Learn to read stack traces.

-Very often when I solve a bug, I find that the exact issue, or something highly suggestive, was described in a stack trace I had from the start.
+Very often when I solve a bug, I find that the exact issue, or something very suggestive of it, was printing in a stack trace I had from the start.

 Systems are complicated, and starting your debugging in or near the right part of the stack can save you hours of wandering.